‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 1. Defining what languages your audiences speak

 Start by identifying the languages your target audience speaks and their preferred communication channels.
 Determine which languages should be prioritized.
-To do this, conduct research or focus groups.
+To do this, conduct research or even gather focus groups.
 Or simply define which markets are of interest to you and check which languages are prevalent in those regions.

-2. Utilizing AI and multilingual chatbots
+2. Utilizing AI and multilingual chatbots for competitive advantage

 You don’t need a full human team for every language from day one.
 AI-powered chatbots can cover a lot of ground – handling basic questions in multiple languages, 24/7.
-And the tech is getting smarter by the day.
 You can still escalate complex issues to real agents, but bots are a great first step.

 With technological advancements, translation services are no longer required.
 Customer service tools can handle translation.
+And the tech is getting smarter by the hour.
+Today, it’s not that stiff machine translation we’re used to.
 Look for customer service automation that offers built-in translation.

-For example, HelpCrunch comes with a built-in AI Agents that speak 50+ languages and can automate up to 80% of all customer queries.
+For example, HelpCrunch comes with built-in AI Agents that speak 50+ languages and can automate up to 80% of all customer queries.
 They are trained only on your content and successfully operate across different channels: live chat, iOS/Android, Facebook, Instagram, Telegram, Viber, and WhatsApp.

-3. Building a diverse support team
+3. Building a diverse support team for the global market

 Despite all the benefits that AI and chatbots can provide, some things are better handled by real people.
 Having a team that speaks your top customer languages adds a layer of authenticity that no AI can replicate (yet).
 It’s especially useful for sensitive or complicated problems.